Gauging on the lattice and gapped/gapless topological phases: Introduction and summary

 where \(h_{j}\) is an interaction term localized at site \(j\) and has \(A\) symmetry generated by on-site operators.
 Note that such on-site symmetries are always non-anomalous and we can gauge such non-anomalous symmetries.
 To implement the gauging, we introduce dual fields (gauge fields) on links so that the global \(A\) symmetry acts trivially on the gauged theory.
 We assume that dual fields are minimally coupled.
 Denoting the gauged interaction term by \(h_{j}^g\), we have the gauged Hamiltonian of the form

 In addition to this modification, we need to impose a non-local constraint on the system, called the Gauss law constraint.
 The constraint is defined so that any state of the system must be invariant under the actions of the Gauss law operators \(\{G_{j}\}_{j}\).
 After gauging, the original \(A\) symmetry is no longer a global symmetry, but a local symmetry.
 The global symmetry of the gauged system is a mixture of \((d-2)\)-form \(\hat{A}=\operatorname{Hom}(A,U(1))\cong A\) symmetry and zero-form ``\(G\) symmetry''.\footnote{The full structure of global symmetries of the gauged system depends on the extension class and anomalies of the original system.
-Whereas when the original system is non-anomalous, \(G\) symmetries survive under gaugings, when the system is anomalous the survived \(G\) defects do not necessarily form the \(G\) group structure, see \cite{Tachikawa:2017gyf,Kaidi:2021xfk}.}
+Whereas the \(G\) symmetry survives under gauging when the original system is non-anomalous, the surviving \(G\) defects in an anomalous system do not necessarily form a \(G\) group structure; see \cite{Tachikawa:2017gyf,Kaidi:2021xfk}.}

-For \(A=\mathbb{Z}_2\), we can also define fermionization, which maps a bosonic system to a fermionic system.
+For s system with a \(\mathbb{Z}_2\) \((d-2)\)-form symmetry with \(Sq^2\) anomaly, we can also define fermionization, which maps a bosonic system to a fermionic system.
 We review the fermionization scheme in Sec.~\ref{sec_fermionization}.
 After fermionization, we obtain the fermionic Hamiltonian of the form

 with the Gauss law constraint.
 The fermionized model \eqref{fermi_ham_intro} has the fermion parity symmetry \(\mathbb{Z}_2^F\).
-In this paper, we mainly consider fermionization in \((1+1)\) dimensions.
+In this paper, we mainly consider fermionization in \((1+1)\) dimensions, where the situations fit into \eqref{extension_intro}.

 In the field theory formalism, the partition functions of the gauged and fermionized theories with strict Gauss law constraints are given by

 where \([e]\in H^2(G,A)\) specifies the extension class. \(\hat{A}\) is a background gauge field for the dual global symmetry and \(G\) is a background gauge field for \(G\) symmetry. \((a,\hat{A})\) denotes the pairing of the dynamical gauge field \(a\) and \(\hat{A}\). \(\rho\) specifies the spin structure of the spacetime manifold, i.e.~\(\delta\rho=w_{2}\), where \(w_{2}\) is the second Stiefel-Whitney class of the spacetime manifold. \(z(\rho,a;b)\) is some fermionic generalization of discrete torsion, and we detail the definition in Sec.~\ref{sec_fermionQFT}.
 The prefactor \(\#\) depends on the conventions and is determined up to an arbitrary power of Euler counterterms.
 For \(d=1+1\) and \([e]=0\), \(z(\rho,a;b)\) is explicitly given as